Happy Holidays! 🎄🎅🎁

 Anyways, I decided to prune this type of content from my portfolio and serve a 410 code instead.
 I've learned that "review" keywords are usually not worth the investment either, because:

 Before removing each post, I checked if it received significant clicks or impressions, the estimated keyword volume, and the competitors on page 1, before making a final decision.

 2b.
 Content Simplification (Lasso)

-The second measure was to reconsider my approach to content creation.
+The second step was to reconsider my approach to content creation.

 While I'm personally in favor of long-form content (such as this blog post), I recognize that 90% of users are looking for short-form content like lists, infographics, and bullet points, the types of content that you can consume very quickly or skim through.

-Anyways, I’ve decided to use a different content layout for my best posts – the template I recently developed last month was very good from a design & conversion perspective, but it required a lot of manual formatting for each product and this became very inefficient for longer lists of products (say 10 or more).
+Anyways, I've decided to use a different content layout for my "best" posts.
+My previous template was very good from a conversion perspective, but it required a lot of manual formatting.

-Instead, I stumbled across a plugin called Lasso which inserts well-designed product boxes (called Lasso “displays”) into my blog posts.
-Here’s an example:
+This month, I stumbled across Lasso which inserts well-designed product boxes (called "displays") into my content.
+Here's an example: